lewis1190/weather-app-hackathon-team-3/README.md

 ![Our initial prompt for ChatGPT that helped us decide on the brand for the site](./readme_assets/design/mockup.webp)

-Above is my initial prompt to ChatGPT that helped me decide on the brand for the site.
-I was really happy with the mockup it gave me, as it allowed me to visualize possible layouts before committing to a specific design.
+Above is our initial prompt to ChatGPT that helped us decide on the brand for the site.
+We were really happy with the mockup it gave us, as it allowed us to visualize possible layouts before committing to a specific design.

 ### Wireframes